 T: Test.
 Testing may reveal do’s and don’ts and create more options in setting those goals.

 Hope that you find the tips above helpful.
-Find below more resources on creating “well-formed goals”, which are relevant whether you are a coach, aspiring to be one, or simply looking to optimize goal setting for yourself and/or others around you.
+See below more resources on creating “well-formed goals”, which are relevant whether you are a coach, aspiring to be one, or simply looking to optimize goal setting for yourself and/or others around you.